RTL Patch ECO Flow

 Optimized Patch

-To optimize the final RTL Patch gate level size, the RTL Patch is applied to Reference Netlist first, then use the new Reference Netlist to fix Implementation Netlist.
-Note, in RTL Patch ECO, the initial Reference Netlist is the same as Implementation Netlist.
-The RTL Patch is applied to the initial Reference Netlist to create the working Reference Netlist.
-The working Reference Netlist may have patch size in hundreds gates.
-When the working Reference Netlist is used to fix the original Implementation Netlist, GOF can find the equivalent points in Implementation Netlist to replace the gates in the synthesized patch.
-The final optimized patch size may have only several gates.
+To optimize the gate level size of the final RTL Patch, it is first applied to the Reference Netlist, which is then used to correct the Implementation Netlist.
+It is important to note that in RTL Patch ECO, the initial Reference Netlist is identical to the Implementation Netlist.
+The RTL Patch is applied to the initial Reference Netlist to generate a working Reference Netlist, which may contain a patch size of hundreds of gates.
+When the working Reference Netlist is used to fix the original Implementation Netlist, GOF can locate equivalent points in the Implementation Netlist to replace the gates in the synthesized patch.
+As a result, the final optimized patch size may only include a few gates.

 Figure 6: RTL Patch Optimization Flow